-The Department of Anthropology at the University of Nevada, Reno offers a Master of Arts program.
+The Department of Anthropology at the University of Nevada, Reno offers a master of arts degree.
 The department has an in-house research museum with rotating exhibits, a physical anthropology lab, a linguistics lab, a prehistoric archeology lab and a historical archeology lab.

-The department administers the Historic Preservation Program.
-It participates in the Master of Science degree in land use planning policy, described in the Interdisciplinary and Special Programs section of the University General Course Catalog.
+The department also administers the historic preservation program.
+It participates in the master of science degree in land-use planning policy, described in the interdisciplinary and special programs section of the University General Course Catalog.

 Master's students are admitted to the program only in the fall semester.

 University admission application, official transcripts and GRE scores should be received electronically by the Graduate School, so that they reach the department office by Jan.
 15. Please do not mail or email documents directly to the department.

 The Graduate School must receive admission application, official transcripts and general GRE/TOEFL scores.
 Contact the Graduate School for more information on international admission requirements.